hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

 Other processes are either manual or occur after error or topology changes so are rare with little impact for overall performance.

-In happy-path, when the cluster is stable, there is 1 additional `JobExecutionRecord` update in the `IMap`.
+In happy-path, when the cluster is stable, there are not additional `IMap` operations when taking snapshot.
+Only in case of concurrent modification of `JobExecutionRecord` the `IMap` update can be repeated.
-Other than that, nothing changes.
+Other than that, there are no additional operations.
 Jet already uses 1 sync backup for snapshot and other `IMap`s by default and operations wait for backup ack before completing.